Investing

 What is Sharesies?

-Sharesies users will have access to investments on the ASX, NZX, Nasdaq, New York Stock Exchange (NYE) and Chicago Board Options Exchange (CBOE).
+Sharesies users have access to investments on the ASX, NZX, Nasdaq, New York Stock Exchange (NYE) and Chicago Board Options Exchange (CBOE).

 Being able to invest on all these different exchanges means access to a wide variety of companies, from US tech behemoths like Google, to well-known Australian blue-chips like Commonwealth Bank.